The 6 Most Common Car Dashboard Warning Symbols You Need To Know

 3. Brake Pad Symbol:

-Brake pad symbol, also known as brake pad wear warning lights, has a yellow circle with 3 dashed lines on both sides of the circle symbol.
-It is a fairly new addition to modern cars and usually found in higher end cars.
+Brake pad symbol, also known as brake pad wear warning lights, have a yellow circle with 3 dashed lines on both sides of the circle symbol.
+It is a fairly new addition to modern cars, and usually found in higher end cars.

 When this indicator is on, it means that your vehicle brake pads are too thin and about to worn out.
 It usually gives you an early warning indication to prevent any damages.